Sexual & Gender Based Misconduct: Policy, Reporting Information & Resources

 - Don't walk alone at night; avoid being near secluded or wooded areas.

 - Be aware of your surroundings.
 Know where you are going, look around to see who is near you, walk confidently and always be alert.
-Use cell phones and MP3players with caution; they can distract you from your surroundings.
+Use cell phones with caution; they can distract you from your surroundings.

 - Always keep your home and car doors locked.